Speak to a specialist solicitor at our law firm in North Yorkshire.

 Preparation is the key to success with most things in life and is particularly important when you are trying to attract a buyer for your business.
 This is because any potential acquirer will almost certainly want to carry out pre-purchase checks to ensure that your organisation is legally and financially sound, and it is not saddled with unacceptable debt or unquantifiable liabilities.

-The process of carrying out these checks is known as ‘buyer due diligence’ and, as Isobel Willoughby, Director and corporate lawyer at Crombie Wilkinson Solicitors explains ‘it is the outcome of this process that will usually determine whether or not the proposed purchase of your business will proceed.
+The process of carrying out these checks is known as ‘buyer due diligence’ and, as Ian Barnard, Director and corporate lawyer at Crombie Wilkinson Solicitors explains ‘it is the outcome of this process that will usually determine whether or not the proposed purchase of your business will proceed.
 It will also influence the final price that the buyer is willing to pay.’

 Given its pivotal importance, it is crucial that buyer due diligence is handled with care and that wherever possible you appoint an experienced solicitor in advance of any sale being agreed.
 They can help you to get ready for the process and will help to head off any potential problems.